khaosophy/peppercorn/readme.md

 ### Other Features

 * The ability to import recipes from recipe sites
-* The ability to generate nutrional information for recipes
+* The ability to generate nutritional information for recipes
 * The ability to share recipes with other users or keep private

 ## Check back soon for updates!